Apple Pecan Phyllo Crisp (Small Batch)

 Key Ingredients in This Recipe

-Ingredients Apple Pecan Phyllo Crisp
+Key ingredients to make Apple Pecan Phyllo Crisp

 You’ll find the complete list of ingredients and exact quantities in the recipe below.